dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-overview.md

 [View the complete list of pub/sub components that Dapr supports]({{< ref supported-pubsub >}}).

-## Dapr pub/sub API features
+## Features

-The pub/sub building block brings several features to your application.
+The pub/sub API building block brings several features to your application.

 ### Sending messages using Cloud Events